The following history appeared in the 1972 Ely Centennial commemorative book.

 St. Quentin was approved as the name the Ely post would use because Charles Noska and Joe Dvorak were killed in action near St. Quentin.

-There were forty-five charter members: Frank Krob, Charles Hanus, Ed Koss, Louis W. Jonas, Frank Sirovy, John Kohout, Charles C. Clark, Louis Cerveny, George Simon, Lumir Truhlar, George McCullough, Frank Jiroutek, F. L. Fuhrmeister, LeRoy Sword, Erba Stahle, Mike Novak, Harley Fordice, Perry Woods, Frank A. Zahradnik, Tom Phillipson, Mike Cerveny, Frank Hartl, Frank Smith, Wes Cerveny, Joseph Stastny, Tom Smith, Arthur Heiber, Joe Rouser, Joe Becicka, Alois Kadlec, Leonard V. Truhlar, John Netolicky, Leo Rahlena, George Motycka, Bud Eaton, Frank Halva, Frank W. Elias, Emil Broulik, Joe Novotny, John A. Hanus, Henry Bartosh, Charles Motejl, Milo Stransky, Henry Moses and Frank Stejskal,
+There were forty-five charter members: Frank Krob, Charles Hanus, Ed Koss, Louis W. Jonas, Frank Sirovy, John Kohout, Charles C. Clark, Louis Cerveny, George Simon, Lumir Truhlar, George McCullough, Frank Jiroutek, F. L. Fuhrmeister, LeRoy Sword, Erba Stahle, Mike Novak, Harley Fordice, Perry Woods, Frank A. Zahradnik, Tom Phillipson, Mike Cerveny, Frank Hartl, Frank Smith, Wes Cerveny, Joseph Stastny, Tom Smith, Arthur Heiber, Joe Rousar, Joe Becicka, Alois Kadlec, Leonard V. Truhlar, John Netolicky, Leo Rohlena, George Motycka, Bud Eaton, Frank Halva, Frank W. Elias, Emil Broulik, Joe Novotny, John A. Hanus, Henry Bartosh, Charles Motejl, Milo Stransky, Henry Moses and Frank Stejskal,

 Six charter members were transferred from Hanford Post of Cedar Rapids: Charles C. Clark, Leonard V. Truhlar, Louis W. Jonas, Lumir Truhlar, John A. Hanus, and Frank Wt Elias.